MaxLap/activerecord_where_assoc/ALTERNATIVES_PROBLEMS.md

   * no simple way of checking for more complex counts. (such as `less than 5`)
 * `#joins` / `#includes`:
   * doing `not exists` with conditions requires a `LEFT JOIN` with the conditions as part of the `ON`, which requires raw SQL.
-  * checking for 2 sets of conditions on different records of the same association won't work. (so your scopes can be incompatible)
+  * checking for 2 sets of conditions on different records of the same association won't work without extra things.
+    (so your scopes can be incompatible)
   * can't be used with Rails 5's `or` unless both sides do the same `#joins` / `#includes` / `#eager_load`.
   * Doesn't work for polymorphic belongs_to.
 * `joins`: